Child Support Information for Legal Professionals

 Parents receiving legal advice must get a legal certificate

-We require legal practitioners to complete a legal certificate to verify that parents received legal advice before entering into a binding agreement for Child Support.
+We require legal practitioners to complete a Legal certificate form (CS4137) to verify that parents received legal advice before entering into a binding agreement for Child Support.

 Most parents who separate will come to us for information about the amount, types and collection of Child Support.
 The legal profession also plays an important role in the administration of the Child Support Scheme.

-As a legal practitioner, you may be asked for advice in matters such as:
+As a legal practitioner, you may be asked for advice in these matters.

 Change of assessment in special circumstances